DataBytes-Organisation/project_echo_cloud/documentation/GettingStarted/SetupKubernetes.md

 ```

 ### Confirm setup
-Use the following commands to verify that kubectl is authenticated and working with the service cluster.
+Use the following commands to verify that kubectl is installed, authenticated and working with the service cluster.

 ```
 kubectl cluster-info